-First Violin :Bin Huang
+First Violin Bin HUANG

-Violist:Born Lau
+ViolistBorn Lau

-First Violin :Bin Huang
+First Violin :Bin HUANG

-Bin Huang, one of the most outstanding violinists from China won the First Prize at the Junior Wieniawski International Violin Competition at age 14.
+Bin Huang, one of the most outstanding violinists from China, won the First Prize at the Junior Wieniawski International Violin Competition at age 14.
 She has maintained international prominence, winning both the Paganini International Violin Competition in Genoa, Italy, and the Munich (ARD) International Music Competition in Munich, Germany.
 Ms. Huang has been universally lauded for her interpretive and technical skills, hailed as “a winner in what matters the most” (The Washington Post) and “a talent that leaves a listener flabbergasted.”
-(The Sun, Baltimore)
+(The Sun, Baltimore) Bin Huang's concert career has taken her throughout the world, playing with leading orchestras in important venues.

-Bin Huang concert career has taken her throughout the world, playing with leading orchestras in important venues.
-Bin Huang’s live recording of the Beethoven Violin Concerto on Paganini’s own violin the "Cannon," released by Dynamic label (2013) is the only existing live recording captured with that legendary instrument.
-Diapason praised it as "an interpretation of the highest class.”
+In 2019, Bin Huang’s piano trio recording with Zhou Yu Bo (piano) and Alexander Suleiman (cello) won the OPUS KLASSIK Prize in Germany.
+Huang’s live recording of the Beethoven Violin Concerto on Paganini’s own violinthe "Cannon" released by Dynamic label (2013) was praised by Diapason, calling it "an interpretation of the highest class.”
 Bin Huang’s Baroque Violin Favourites released by Naxos (2003) was given the Editor’s choice in the American Record Guide.
-Her recording of The Christmas Story on Dynamic (2013) and The Complete Mozart Violin Sonatas onVermeer (2017)has also won critical acclaim.
-Her live performance of the complete Mozart concertos with the Carlo Felice Theater Orchestra in 2017 has been released recently under the Carlo Felice Theatre Archives.
+Her recordings of The Christmas Story on Dynamic (2013), Complete Mozart Violin Sonatas on Vermeer (2017), Brahms Violin Sonatas on NCPA Recording label (2023)and her live performance of the complete Mozart concertos with the Carlo Felice Theater Orchestra released under the Carlo Felice Theatre Archives (2017) have also won critical acclaim.

-Second Violin:Min Yang
+Second Violin:Min YANG

 Min Yang was born into a musical family in Beijing.
 She started to play the violin from the age of five and gave her first public concert the following year.
 She entered the attached primary school of the Central Conservatory of Music at the age of 8, later on attended the Conservatory itself.